-This is a Guest Post about the Paleo Diet by Phil Tucker with extremefitnessresults.com
+This is a contributed post about the Paleo Diet by Phil Tucker with extremefitnessresults.com

 Take a look around.
 No doubt you’ve heard that the national obesity rates are skyrocketing, and the number of people diagnosed with diabetes is rising every year.
 A greater percentage of our population is suffering from heart disease and cancer then ever before, and all indications point toward this health problem getting worse – not better.
 Yet many of these health issues have only begun to explode over the last thirty or forty years.
 Why is that?
 For some, the solution to this growing problem lies with what we eat, and they’ve turned to something called the Paleo Diet to fix what’s been going so wrong.